Meet the Team

 When she's not busy organizing you can find her outside hiking, poking around the farmers' market, cooking up something delicious, or watching her beloved Green Bay Packers, of which she is one of many owners.

 Senior Development Associate

-Ben joined the finance team at Democracy for America in 2012.
-He began his career in fundraising in Oregon for numerous groups such as the Oregon State Public Interest Research Group, the Human Rights Campaign and Save Our Wild Salmon.
-After 2 years, he moved back to Burlington, VT and worked with TrueMajority.org as an Operations and Special Projects Manager.
+Ben joined the development team at Democracy for America in 2012.
+He began his career in fundraising in Oregon for numerous groups such as the Oregon State Public Interest Research Group, the Human Rights Campaign, Sierra Club, and Save Our Wild Salmon.
+After 2 years, he moved back to Burlington, VT and worked with TrueMajority.org as an Operations and Special Projects Manager for 5 years.